psitosam/nr_backend/README.md

     }
 }
 ```
-* This information is then turned into Tweet objects and stored locally in the database.
+* This information is then turned into Tweet objects, and the Tweet is given an additional attribute ("subject") via the rake db:seed command and stored locally in the database.
+The "subject" attribute is how the Tweets Controller queries the local database to respond to queries from the front end.
 The other two queries look similar, but pass either "NASA" or "healthcare" as the query parameters.
 * When running, the backend application runs these queries sequentially every ten minutes to ensure up-to-date Tweets are retrieved, after destroying all the previous Tweets in the database.
 This Cron Job was built in the Heroku UI, a requirement for using Heroku to deploy the application.
 The code for this job is located in seeds.rb, and the command to the Cron Job is simply:
 ```bash
 rake db:seed